Consumer edition active

 Drug-Drug Interactions

-Many people neglect to mention their use of over-the-counter (OTC) drugs to their doctor or pharmacist.
-Drugs taken intermittently, such as drugs for colds, constipation, or an occasional headache, are mentioned even less often.
-Health care practitioners may not think of asking about use of OTC drugs or medicinal herbs when they are prescribing or dispensing a prescription.
-Yet many OTC drugs and medicinal herbs can interact adversely with a wide range of drugs (see Drug Interactions).
+Many people neglect to mention their use of over-the-counter (OTC) medications to their doctor or pharmacist.
+Medications taken intermittently, such as medications for colds, constipation, or an occasional headache, are mentioned even less often.
+Health care professionals may not think of asking about use of OTC medications, dietary supplements, or medicinal herbs when they are prescribing or dispensing a prescription.
+Yet many OTC medications and medicinal herbs can interact adversely with a wide range of medications (see Medication Interactions).

 More Information

-1. OTC Products and Dietary Supplements: A site for reporting adverse events associated with use of over-the-counter (OTC) drugs and dietary supplements.
+1. OTC Products and Dietary Supplements: A site for reporting adverse events associated with use of over-the-counter (OTC) medications and dietary supplements.

 quizzes_lightbulb_red